vsch/laravel-translation-manager/readme.md

 translation assistance through the Yandex Translation API.
 It augments the Laravel Translator system with a ton of practical functionality.
 [Features]

-:warning: Only MySQL Database connection is supported.
+:warning: Only MySQL and PostgreSQL Database connections are supported.

 **Detailed information is now in the [wiki].**